Guatemala Country Commercial Guide

 Transportation

-Several airlines offer direct flights to Guatemala from the United States, including American Airlines, Avianca, Delta, JetBlue, United, Frontier and Spirit.
-Other airlines operating in Guatemala include COPA, Aeromexico, Iberia and Volaris.
-There are direct flights between Guatemala and Atlanta, Chicago, Dallas, Ft.
-Lauderdale, Houston, Los Angeles, Miami, Washington, Newark, New York, and Orlando.
+Several U.S. airlines offer direct flights to Guatemala from the United States, including American Airlines, Delta, Alaska Airlines, JetBlue, Spirit, and United.
+Additionally, there are many direct flights between Guatemala and major U.S. transit hubs.

-Transportation between the airport and hotels is available by hotel shuttle, Uber or taxi.
+Transportation between the airport and hotels is available by hotel shuttle, Uber, or taxi.
 Several rental car companies are represented at Guatemala City’s airport.
 However, traffic is often very heavy and chaotic.
-Additionally, Guatemala has one of the highest rates of crime in Latin America; therefore, it is recommended that travelers take taxis from the major hotels, or dispatch taxis such as Taxis Amarillos (yellow cabs).
-Reservations can be made at (502) 2470-1515.
-(Agents speak only Spanish.)
-Uber is also authorized.
+Guatemala has one of the highest rates of crime in Latin America; therefore, it is recommended that travelers take taxis from the major hotels, or dispatch taxis such as Taxis Amarillos (yellow cabs).
 Public bus transportation is unsafe and is not recommended.
-Visitors should only travel between cities during daylight hours, and we recommend contacting the Guatemalan Protection of Tourist Office at (502) 2290-2810 or 1500 for updates on safety issues and possible security escorts for specific routes.
+Visitors should only travel between cities during daylight hours, and we recommend contacting the Guatemalan Protection of Tourist Office at (502) 2290-2800 or 1500 for updates on safety issues and possible security escorts for specific routes.

 Language

-While there are over 22 languages in use in Guatemala, Spanish is the official language.
+While there are over 22 languages in use in Guatemala; Spanish is the official language.
 Many firms are accustomed to working in English; however, correspondence should be in Spanish.
-Catalogs and technical literature should be provided with a careful translation.
+Catalogs and technical literature should be provided with careful translation.

 Health

-Most well-known restaurants in Guatemala serve safe food and beverages.
-As in any part of the world, common sense should prevail.
-Hot food should be eaten hot, and cold food should be cold.
-Meat should be well cooked.
+· Food: Most well-known restaurants in Guatemala serve safe food and beverages.
+As in any part of the world, common sense should prevail, and standard dietary precautions observed.

-Bottled drinks are considered safe.
+· Drink: Bottled drinks are considered safe.
 Tap water is generally not potable.
-Commercially available water bottled in Guatemala at the Salvavidas plant has been judged safe for consumption.
-Be sure the heat-molded seal on the bottleneck has not been broken.
+Commercially available water bottled in Guatemala has been judged safe for consumption.
 All reputable restaurants in Guatemala use commercially produced ice that is safe for consumption.
-Contrary to notices occasionally posted in some hotels, water from faucets and other non-bottled sources should not be considered safe to drink.

-Information on vaccinations and other health precautions, such as insect bite protection, may be obtained from the Centers for Disease Control and Prevention (CDC) by calling 1-800-232-4636 or visiting CDC’s Internet site at www.cdc.gov/travel/.
-For information about outbreaks of infectious diseases abroad and additional health information for travelers, consult the site of the World Health Organization at https://www.who.int/en.
+· Vaccinations: Information on vaccinations and other health precautions, such as insect bite protection, may be obtained from the Centers for Disease Control and Prevention (CDC) by calling 1-800-232-4636 or visiting CDC’s Internet site at www.cdc.gov/travel/.
+For information about outbreaks of infectious diseases abroad and additional health information for travelers, consult the site of the World Health Organization at www.who.int/en

-Business hours are like those in the United States, with typical office hours from 8am to 5pm.
+Business hours are similar to those in the United States, with typical office hours from 8am to 5pm.
 Businesses open to the public, like restaurants and grocery stores, tend to be open later, closing closer to 10pm.

-A listing of Guatemalan holidays can be found on the Embassy website.
+The list of Guatemalan holidays can be found on the U.S. Mission Holiday Schedule 2025

 Temporary Entry of Materials and Personal Belongings